crossplane/crossplane/design/one-pager-k8s-native-providers.md

 `ManagedConfigurators` to configure the managed resource instance using the referenced class.

-### Scheduler Reconciler
+### Managed Reconciler

+Kubernetes-native infrastructure providers can make use of the shared managed reconciler in `crossplane-runtime` in the same manner as traditional infrastructure providers.
+However, instead of creating a new client for a cloud provider API, Kubernetes-native infrastructure providers will return a Kubernetes client that is configured to talk to the target cluster using the `targetClusterRef`.
+This is similar to the client configuration for the `KubernetesApplicationResource` [managed reconciler].

+## Future Considerations

+### More Sophisticated Scheduling

+This initial proposal embeds a `targetClusterRef` field in the non-portable classes of a Kubernetes-native provider that specifies the cluster in which Kubernetes.
+This mitigates the need for a scheduler, but also reduces functionality in the following ways:

+1. Kubernetes-native resources can only be scheduled on clusters that are modeled as a `KubernetesCluster` Crossplane object in the control cluster.
+   This means if you have an existing cluster that was not provisioned by Crossplane, you will be unable to provision in-cluster resources in that cluster.
+1. By extension, the Kubernetes-native resources also cannot be scheduled in the Crossplane control cluster.
+1. Kubernetes-native resources can only be scheduled to a single, directly referenced cluster.

+A major step in fixing these shortcomings is tracked by [crossplane-runtime
+#22], which allows for importing of existing resources (i.e. ability to import a
+Kubernetes cluster that was not provisioned by Crossplane).
+Another potential solution would be to introduce a Kubernetes `Provider` type, which could be referenced by Kubernetes-native resource in order to obtain client configuration.
+With either one of these solutions, the Crossplane control cluster could be modeled in such a way that the managed reconciler would know to provision resources in its own cluster.

+It is also possible that we will want to be able to schedule Kubernetes-native infrastructure resources in a more intelligent manner.
+This could include implementing scheduling policies that allow for resources to be provisioned based on geography, resource requirements, etc. However, an initial implementation would likely look almost identical to the reconciler used for `KubernetesApplication` [scheduler controller], which exposes a round-robin scheduler based on `KubernetesCluster` labels.
 Because the scheduling behavior for most Kubernetes-native infrastructure components will look very similar, a shared scheduler reconciler should be added to [crossplane-runtime].
-It will look almost identical to the reconciler used for `KubernetesApplication` [scheduler controller].
-In fact, the `KubernetesApplication` scheduler controller should likely make use of the shared `crossplane-runtime` scheduler reconciler after it is implemented.
+In fact, the `KubernetesApplication` scheduler controller should probably make use of the shared `crossplane-runtime` scheduler reconciler after it is implemented.

-### Managed Reconciler
+### Generalized Managed Reconciler

 Though this design is motivated by the desire to support Rook, the pattern can be generalized to be applicable to other Kubernetes-native infrastructure